What is working capital?

 1. Track it and measure the impact

-You can’t do anything until you have the data you need to understand and calculate your needs.
+You can’t do anything until you have the necessary data to understand and calculate your needs.
 Part of this process involves analyzing your cash conversion cycle, which is critical in understanding how efficiently your business turns its inventory and other inputs into cash.

 So, take some time to evaluate your current operations, including how you manage your receivables, inventory, and payables, and assess your ideal working capital level.